Gilbert Lea: Early years

-Following in his father's footsteps, Lea became a star of the Princeton football teams from 1933-35.
-He played at the end position for Princeton teams coached by College Football Hall of Famer Fritz Crisler.
+Following in his father's footsteps, Lea became a star of the Princeton football teams from 1933 to 1935.
+He played at the end position, on both offense and defense, for Princeton teams coached by College Football Hall of Famer Fritz Crisler.
 Crisler's teams, with Lea at end, were ranked No. 1 in the nation in both 1933 and 1935.
 In 1935, Lea was a consensus second-team All-American, including spots on the All-American teams selected by the Associated Press and the New York Sun.

+Military and later years

-During World War II, Lea served in the U.S. Army as an artillery instructor at Fort Sill, Oklahoma and then with the 13th Armored Division.
+During World War II, Lea served in the U.S. Army as an artillery instructor at Fort Sill, Oklahoma and then helped build the 13th Armored Division.
 He was later sent to Europe as a battalion commander of an armored artillery unit attached to the Third Army commanded by General George Patton.
+He was a lieutenant colonel who earned several battle stars and both an Air Medal and the Bronze Star.

 After World War II, Lea worked in the publishing and advertising business for most of his life, for Time magazine (1936–1948), Business Week, McGraw-Hill, and McCall's magazine.
-From 1957-67, Lea worked at Ogilvy & Mather as vice president in charge of new business.
+From 1957 to 1967, Lea worked at Ogilvy & Mather as vice president in charge of new business.
+He lived in Princeton, New Jersey, from 1936 to 1961.

+In 1962, Lea married actress Phyllis Thaxter and they were married for 46 years until his death.
 In 1967, Lea purchased the Tower Publishing Company of Portland, Maine, which he operated until 1982.
-Lea moved to Vero Beach, Florida in 1982.
-He died there at age 95 in 2008.
+Lea and his wife moved to Vero Beach, Florida in 1982 where he died in 2008 at age 95.